freegyes/now/now.md

 # /now

-This lists the projects I'm currently working on.
+This lists the projects and habits I'm currently working on.
 It's a reminder for myself when I'm feeling unfocused.
-A declaration of priorities[^1].
+A declaration of priorities <sup>[1](#footnote-01)</sup>.

 ## Projects
 At this point in my life I am focused on these projects (in no particular order):